roman01la/uix/docs/hooks.md

 ## Differences from `use-callback` and `use-memo` hooks

-In pure React both `use-callback` and `use-memo` hooks accept dependency array as an optional argument.
-But since the purpose of both hooks is memoization, it doesn't make sense to call them without any dependencies.
-Not providing deps effectively means there's no memoization applied.
-In JavaScript this is enforced by ESLint rule, in UIx on the other hand we just removed single-arity method for those hooks, so that it's impossible to not pass deps.
+In pure React both the `use-callback` and `use-memo` hooks accept an optional dependency array.
+However, since the purpose of both hooks is memoization it generally doesn't make sense to call them without any dependencies; not providing the dependency array effectively means there's no memoization applied.
+In JavaScript this is enforced by ESLint rule, in UIx on the other hand we simply removed the single arity method for those hooks, and so you must always pass a dependency vector.

 ## `use-ref` hook